GM-Samuelstein/alx-higher_level_programming/0x00-python-hello_world/README.md

 <li>Your code should use the <code>Betty</code> style.
 It will be checked using <code>betty-style.pl</code> and <code>betty-doc.pl</code>.</li>
 <li>You are not allowed to use global variables.</li>
 <li>No more than 5 functions per file.</li>
+<li>In the following examples, the <code>main.c</code> files are shown as examples.
+You can use them to test your functions, but you don’t have to push them to your repo (if you do we won’t take them into account).
+We will use our own <code>main.c</code> files at compilation.
+Our <code>main.c</code> files might be different from the one shown in the examples</li>
 <li>The prototypes of all your functions should be included in your header file called <code>lists.h</code>.</li>
 <li>All your header files should be include guarded.</li>